-You can still do hut to hut hiking in other times, but you must consider that it can be dangerous OR you can choose huts which are not that high – up to 1500m, in winter time – up to 1000m.
-In winter time quite a lot of huts are simply closed or even impossible to reach because of too much snow.
-You can reach most of huts with snowshoes in Switzerland or skis, but still, they can be left with no one inside.
+You can still do a hut to hut hiking in other times, but you must consider that it can be dangerous OR you can choose huts which are not that high – up to 1500m, in wintertime – up to 1000m.
+In wintertime, quite a lot of huts are simply closed or even impossible to reach because of too much snow.
+You can reach most of the huts with snowshoes in Switzerland or skis, but still, they can be left with no one inside.

 So, let’s plan it for summer.
 It’s gonna be much safer, much easier, more huts are open.

-How many places hut have (mostly they are pretty big, and fits quite many people, so it can be crowded, especially on weekends).
+How many places hut have (mostly they are pretty big and fit quite many people, so it can be crowded, especially on weekends).
 Basically, you can find all info you need about the hut.

-Ok, so now you open that map with all the swiss huts.
+Ok, so now you open that map with all the Swiss huts.
 Now, choose the place you would like to hike (maybe closer to your airport, train station).
-If you want to see the highest and most beautiful places I would suggest to look for huts in places mostly close to Italy and France.
+If you want to see the highest and most beautiful places I would suggest looking for huts in places mostly close to Italy and France.
 Closer to the border.
 There are most of the most beautiful peaks are sitting.
 So it can be next to Lugano, Davos, Sion, St. Moritz.
 In the middle: around Grindelwald, Interlaken, Disentis.
 One very famous place near St. Moritz and these places is the Engadine Valley.
 This valley is full of mountains, huts, peaks, and all other amazing Swiss nature stuff.

 Now.
 How much elevation gain is ok for a day?
-I would say up to 1500m.
+I would say up to 1500 m.
 Not more.
-1000m is nice, 1500m is doable, 2000m can kill you.
-I did once 2200m in 6 hours, 27km in total distance, I was a very tired man after that.
+1000 m is nice, 1500 m is doable, 2000 m can kill you.
+I did once 2200 m in 6 hours, 27 km in total distance, I was a very tired man after that.
 And there’s no pleasure if it’s your holiday.
-You don’t wanna be dieing one day and then continue your trip next day.
-If you are not a mountain goat, go to mountains just from time to time, keep it simple – 1000m is really enough.
+You don’t wanna be dying one day and then continue your trip the next day.
+If you are not a mountain goat, go to mountains just from time to time, keep it simple – 1000 m is really enough.

 Hut to hut hiking in Switzerland – what to take on such a hike?

 Simply said: as little as you can.
-Don’t pack couple of jeans, few sweaters, three books and so on.
+Don’t pack a couple of jeans, a few sweaters, three books and so on.
 Be clever.
-Now, in the mountains weather can change as fast as politicians opinions, so you must be ready for crazy weather patterns.
-Even in mid july on sunshiny day you can get hard winds and cold rain – and in such conditions you can get cold in minutes.
-I don’t want to scare you, but people die everyday in Switzerland in the mountains.
+Now, in the mountains weather can change as fast as politicians’ opinions, so you must be ready for crazy weather patterns.
+Even in mid-july on a sunshiny day you can get hard winds and cold rain – and in such conditions, you can get cold in minutes.
+I don’t want to scare you, but people die every day in Switzerland in the mountains.
 Why?
 Because they think they can do it with shorts and sneakers.
 Once again: be clever.